Morph: A Motion-free Physics Optimization Framework for Human Motion Generation: Abstract

 \section{Abstract}

-Human motion generation plays a vital role in applications such as digital humans and humanoid robot control.
-However, most existing approaches disregard physics constraints, leading to the frequent production of physically implausible motions with pronounced artifacts such as floating and foot sliding.
-In this paper, we propose \textbf{Morph}, a \textbf{Mo}tion-f\textbf{r}ee \textbf{ph}ysics optimization framework, comprising a Motion Generator and a Motion Physics Refinement module, for enhancing physical plausibility without relying on costly real-world motion data.
-Specifically, the Motion Generator is responsible for providing large-scale synthetic motion data, while the Motion Physics Refinement Module utilizes these synthetic data to train a motion imitator within a physics simulator, enforcing physical constraints to project the noisy motions into a physically-plausible space.
-These physically refined motions, in turn, are used to fine-tune the Motion Generator, further enhancing its capability.
-Experiments on both text-to-motion and music-to-dance generation tasks demonstrate that our framework achieves state-of-the-art motion generation quality while improving physical plausibility drastically.
+Human motion generation has been widely studied due to its crucial role in areas such as digital humans and humanoid robot control.
+However, many current motion generation approaches disregard physics constraints, frequently resulting in physically implausible motions with pronounced artifacts such as floating and foot sliding.
+Meanwhile, training an effective motion physics optimizer with noisy motion data remains largely unexplored.
+In this paper, we propose \textbf{Morph}, a \textbf{Mo}tion-F\textbf{r}ee \textbf{ph}ysics optimization framework, consisting of a Motion Generator and a Motion Physics Refinement module, for enhancing physical plausibility without relying on expensive real-world motion data.
+Specifically, the motion generator is responsible for providing large-scale synthetic, noisy motion data, while the motion physics refinement module utilizes these synthetic data to learn a motion imitator within a physics simulator, enforcing physical constraints to project the noisy motions into a physically-plausible space.
+Additionally, we introduce a prior reward module to enhance the stability of the physics optimization process and generate smoother and more stable motions.
+These physically refined motions are then used to fine-tune the motion generator, further enhancing its capability.
+This collaborative training paradigm enables mutual enhancement between the motion generator and the motion physics refinement module, significantly improving practicality and robustness in real-world applications.
+Experiments on both text-to-motion and music-to-dance generation tasks demonstrate that our framework achieves state-of-the-art motion quality while improving physical plausibility drastically.
+Project page: \url{https://interestingzhuo.github.io/Morph-Page/}.